deepsnowland/TLD-Gear-Variation/README.md

 - 2 sleeping bags
 - a hammer

 Most of those are craftable, but all of the items have spawns, some are more common than others.
+Some of the items are intended for early game use, as sort of a tool progression.
 I might add more items in the future.

 # Installation